 - C# Concatenate all PDF files in folder

 Concatenate PDF files using file paths

 PdfFileEditor is the class in Aspose.Pdf.Facades namespace which allows you to concatenate multiple PDF files.
 You can not only concatenate files using FileStreams but also using MemoryStreams as well.
 In this article, the process of concatenating the files using MemoryStreams will be explained and then shown using the code snippet.

 Concatenate method of PdfFileEditor class can be used to concatenate two PDF files.
 The Concatenate method allows you to pass three parameters: first input PDF, second input PDF, and output PDF.
 The final output PDF contains both the input PDF files.

-The following code snippet shows you how to concatenate PDF files using file paths.
+The following C# code snippet shows you how to concatenate PDF files using file paths.

 In some cases, when there are a lot of outlines, users may disable them with setting CopyOutlines to false and improve performance of concatenation.

 Concatenate multiple PDF files using MemoryStreams

 Concatenate method of PdfFileEditor class takes the source PDF files and the destination PDF file as parameters.
 These parameters can be either paths to the PDF files on the disk or they could be MemoryStreams.
 Now, for this example, we’ll first create two files streams to read the PDF files from the disk.
 Then we’ll convert these files into byte arrays.
 These byte arrays of the PDF files will be converted to MemoryStreams.
 Once we get the MemoryStreams out of PDF files, we’ll be able to pass them on to the concatenate method and merge into a single output file.